center>ON THIS PAGE

 The Wheaten with Children?

-The Soft Coated Wheaten Terrier is considered a very fine companion for children who have been instructed how to interact and be considerate of pets.
+The Soft Coated Wheaten Terrier is a loving and very playful dog.
+He makes a very fine companion for children who have been taught how to interact and be considerate with pets.

 Seniors or Less Active Families?